Why LLMs might actually lead to AGI

 AI research is boring work

 We are not out of ideas.
 People have tons of ideas and too little time to try them out.
-The boring, repetitive work is the bottleneck to progress.
+The boring, repetitive work is the bottleneck to AI progress.

-LLMs are a shortcut to AGI
+LLMs are a research catalyst

 Humans are good at having ideas, but exploring multiple similar approaches, parsing lots of information, and debugging are slow and tedious tasks.
 Machines are excellent at exploring variations, parsing logs, and crunching data, but they don’t know how to interpret the results.
 The two complement each other.